-The Arthur Norman Smith Lecture, 27 October 2010
+The Arthur Norman Smith Lecture, 27 October 2010.
+Transcript and video.

 2011 Greg Hywood

-Hywood was chief executive of Fairfax Media.
+Hywood is chief executive of Fairfax Media.
 His lecture was reported in The Australian, 21 November 2011.

 2012 Kim Williams

-The Arthur Norman Smith Lecture, 4 October 2012
+The Arthur Norman Smith Lecture, 4 October 2012.
+Video and transcript.

 2013 Katharine Viner

-The Arthur Norman Smith Lecture, 9 October 2013
+The Arthur Norman Smith Lecture, 9 October 2013.
+Video and transcript.

-Morrie Schwartz was Melbourne-based publisher, including publisher of The Monthly and the Saturday Paper.
+Morry Schwartz is a Melbourne-based publisher, including publisher of The Monthly and the Saturday Paper.

 Sarah Ferguson (BandT)